anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 the expiration time values in Vouchers will have no meaning.

-## Protect MASA Signing Key in HSM
+## Protecting the MASA Signing Key and the MASA CA Key

-As the MASA needs to be able to respond to voucher signing requests, it is RECOMMENDED that the MASA's private key used for signing Vouchers is protected by a hardware security module (HSM).
+As the MASA needs to be able to respond to Voucher signing requests, its private key used for signing Vouchers is online.
+This key is associated to its End-Entity certificate, which is a short-lived certificate, re-generated frequently.

+The private key MUST be stored such that it cannot be exported and each use of the key is subject to access control.
+A hardware security module (HSM) is one way to achieve this.

-There are many ways to organize the PKI that is used to sign vouchers.
+There are many ways to organize the PKI that is used to sign Vouchers.
 {{?I-D.ietf-anima-masa-considerations, Section 2}} describes a number of different scenarios.
-In some of them, there are long-term keys kept offline, implementing a certification authority.
+In some of them, there are long-term keys kept offline, implementing a Certification Authority (CA).
-This can be as complicated as an FIPS-certified resin filled HSM, or as simple as a USB key stored in a locked cabinet.
+This can be as advanced as an FIPS-certified resin-filled HSM, or as simple as a USB key stored in a locked cabinet.

-The actual End-Entity certificate used to sign the Vouchers is online, and is a short-lived certificate, re-generated frequently.
 The trust anchor configured into the Pledge is the long-term offline anchor.

 ## Test Domain Certificate Validity When Signing {#sec-con-domain}